 Scientific Conference Lightning Talks

-APPLICATIONS ARE CLOSED This high-profile session is back by popular demand.
-Speakers will be shortlisted by an independent panel and will be invited to provide a as a 4-minute lightning talk at...
+APPLICATIONS ARE OPEN This high-profile session is back by popular demand.
+Speakers will be shortlisted by an independent panel and will be invited to provide a 4-minute lightning talk at the HDR...

 Team of the Year Award